Congratulations on adding a shimmering little sequin something to your wardrobe!

 When it comes to how to wear sequins, less is more–because that sequin item you love IS the accessory.

-But if you’re in party mode, more is more and you can go bling-berserk with not only your sequin clothing but also your accessories.
-(Just don’t tell anyone you heard that from Miss Cee.)
+But if you’re in party mode, then more is more.
+Go bling-berserk with not only your sequin clothing but also your accessories.